The First Women Doctor in Europe

 Summer

-Suslova passes the difficult qualifying exam for the medical degree, then on to Gratz to write her thesis under Professor Sechenov, now at Graz Austria working at the Institute for Physiology.
+Suslova passes the difficult qualifying exam for the medical degree.
+She had planned to travel to Paris to work in the obstetrical clinics for her dissertation, but before she left she received dan invitation from Sechenov to come to Graz, Austria where he was working in the Institute for Physiology.
 He reached out to her because he had a tedious doctoral project for her, correlating the reflex muscle action of live frogs with the functioning of the lymphatic hearts spaced along their nerve system.
+(Erismann encouraged her to go to Graz).

 Fall of 67